 In today’s challenging economic environment, higher education institutions seeking ways to modernize facilities and achieve sustainability goals are increasingly looking to alternative project delivery and financing options to meet campus infrastructure needs.

 On December 16, DASNY held a virtual discussion with a panel of industry experts on recent trends in the execution and financing of energy and sustainable projects in the higher education market.

-Watch the full event, review the event Q&A, and learn more about our panelists below!
+Watch the full event and learn more about our panelists below!

 December 16, 2020